Confoederatio/Naissance/README.md

 <details open>
   <summary><h3>Installation.</h3></summary>

+**Note.** Most of the dev builds are built for Windows, since that's what most use.
+If you are on MacOS/Linux and need tech support, please join the Discord.

 1. Download Node.JS if not installed: https://nodejs.org/en/download
 2. Click `Code` > `Download ZIP` > Extract ZIP file when downloaded.
 3. Run `autorun.bat` if on Windows.
 If on MacOS/Linux, run `autorun.sh`.

 </details>

 To get the most out of Naissance's built-in visual scripting and custom UI capabilities, you may find it useful to familiarise yourself with our software engine, [Vercengen](https://github.com/Confoederatio/Vercengen).
+This is bundled with Naissance, and you do not have to install it separately.

 ---